barchart/cmdtyStats-doc/docs/content/faq.md

 Data is updated from source everyday.
 For more information please visit the FAQs for underlying sources(/content/sources).

 #### Can I access the historical data?
-Yes, historical data is made available when you subscribe to a dataset.
+Yes, historical data is made available when you subscribe to cmdtyStats.

 #### Do you have sample files available?
 Yes, sample files can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.